pytorch/PiPPy/README.md

 This project is an attempt to build a state-of-the-art automated Pipeline Parallelism system for PyTorch subject to the design considerations brought up in these [RFCs](https://github.com/pytorch/rfcs/pull/32).
 Some of the main design considerations include:

 * An eye toward making running PyTorch code under Pipeline Parallelism as seamless as possible; that is, the user should have to make as few changes to their code as possible.
 In particular, we wish to elide the requirement of existing systems to structure your code as an `nn.Sequential`.
-* First-class support for cross-host pipeline parallelism, as this is where PP is typically used (over slower interconnects)
+* First-class support for cross-host pipeline parallelism, as this is where PP is typically used (over slower interconnects).
+This is currently missing from the torchgpipe-based `torch.distributed.pipeline.sync.Pipe`
-* Composability with other parallelism schemes such as data parallelism or tensor splitting model parallelism
+* Composability with other parallelism schemes such as data parallelism or tensor splitting model parallelism (overall, known as "3d parallelism")
 * Support for pipeline scheduling paradigms, including static schedules like fill-drain (GPipe), 1f1b, interleaved 1f1b and dynamic schedules like lookahead or registers/back-pressure.

 # Design and Codebase Roadmap

 ## Program Capture and Intermediate Representation

 `IR.py` defines the `Pipe` class, which is the main intermediate representation used in PiPPy.
 This intermediate representation consists of a restricted `fx.GraphModule`.
-In the top level `fx.Graph` representation, the IR is limited to only `placeholder` and `output` nodes, `call_module` nodes to call into the pipeline stages and `call_function` with a target of `operator.getitem`, for unpacking tuple outputs from pipeline stages.
+In the top level `fx.Graph` representation, the IR is limited to only the following node types:
+  * `placeholder` and `output` nodes to specify overall pipeline inputs and outputs, respectively
+  * `call_module` nodes to represents calls into the pipeline stages
+    * A single call to the `_loss` submodule can also be present to represent the loss computation for training
+  * `call_function` with a target of `operator.getitem`, for unpacking tuple outputs from pipeline stages
+  * `call_function` with a target of `backward` to represent backpropagation through the scalar loss value.

 The top-level `fx.Graph` gives us 1) a topological ordering of pipeline stages and 2) the data dependencies between these pipeline stages.
+Note that this is more general than existing pipeline APIs, as it supports arbitrary non-local (i.e. skip) connections between stages.

 We can create IR from existing PyTorch modules using one of several front-ends, exposed as static methods on `Pipe`. `Pipe.from_sequential` takes as argument an instance of `torch.nn.Sequential` and returns a `Pipe` instance that represents the trivial feed-forward nature of that sequential.
 For example: